zoomosis/vidmgr/README.md

 Windows NT module, vmgrwnt.c, now supports the Ctrl+Left and Ctrl+Right key combinations.

 ### Documentation ###

 Basic documentation is provided in the file [vidmgr.md](vidmgr.md).

+### Example code ###

+Included in the source code is [QuickMenu](qmenu), a simple text mode program that displays a menu to the user and allow them to run other programs.

 ### Supported compilers ###